-No. of Propert ies Name of registered Owner (Confirmed)- Names have been removed for confidentiality purposes Name of Occupier(s)- Names have been removed for confidentiality purposes Title Referenc e No. No. of affected PAPs/Hou sehold Comments Land Use 1 Name removed this Government property - a shop "Name removed" which has been in operation for five years, and the "NB: Property is There are 6 buildings (4 residential houses) made from concrete, wood slab and board.
+No. of Propert ies Name of registered Owner (Confirmed)- Names have been removed for confidentiality purposes Name of Occupier(s)- Names have been removed for confidentiality purposes Title Referenc e No. No. of affected PAPs/Hou sehold Comments Land Use 1 Name removed Names removed for confidentiality purposes 280/43 1 Two businesses are located on this Government property - a shop "Name removed" which has been in operation for five years, and the "NB: Property is owned by the Ministry of There are 6 buildings (4 residential houses) made from concrete, wood slab and board.
 In addition to a small for-profit grocery shop and workshop operated as a non-profit organization.
-The average size of these families/ is five persons, mostly headed by females in the 31 - 55 age groups and have occupied the property for 18 - owned by the Ministry of Housing.
+The average size of these families/ is five persons, mostly headed by females in the 31 - 55 age groups and have occupied the property for 18 - 280/43 1 Housing.
 Occupants have no formal agreement for their tenure.
-Neither The businesses operation nor the housing structures will not be impacted Housing.
-Occupants have no formal agreement for their tenure.
-Neither The businesses operation nor the housing structures will not be impacted 38 years However, the occupants have developed a mix of agricultural enterprises that include food, and orchard crops, small livestock rearing and fish farming.
-The property also carries a variety of timber and non-timber trees (guango, Almond, lignum vitae, calabash), some by the works, due to its distance from the channel distance from the channel Only 2/4 household assets will of which are used in the making of craft items.
+Neither The businesses operation nor the housing structures will not be impacted 38 years However, the occupants have devious formal agreement for their of agricultural enterprises that include food crops, small livestock rearing and fish property also carries a variety of timber are trees (guango, Almond, lignum vitae, callonder).
+280/43 1 distance from the channel Only 2/4 household assets will be impacted. the size of the property (ho enterprises are very small domestic use.
+There exist enterprise as well, in the form and other items of household. of which are used in the making of craft items.
 Given the size of the property (housing lot), the agricultural enterprises are very small in scale and mostly for domestic use.
 There exists a small commercial enterprise as well, in the form of a shop retailing grocery and other items of household use.
 It caters mostly to family and other neighbourhood customers.
 280/43 1 The billboard is situated on the property owned by the Ministry of Housing.
-A new location for the Billboard is yet to be identified. property owned by the Ministry of Housing.
-A new location for the Billboard is yet to be On the reservation of the Ministry of Housing land used by the Parish Council as advertisement space.
+A new location for the Billboard is yet to be identified.
+On the reservation of the Ministry of Housing land used by the Parish Council as advertisement space.
 2 Name removed None 1341/209 1 The property is currently unoccupied and unused.
 The property is undeveloped and covered in shrub mostly of unimproved grass and cassia trees, in the main.
 No squatters were seen on the property at the time of our assessment.